 At what age does presbyopia occur?

 There is no exact age when presbyopia begins.
-Generally, the changes to the lens that cause presbyopia occur from childhood but presbyopia is most commonly apparent to people from around 40 years of age.
+Most commonly presbyopia is apparent to people from around 40 years of age.
 Some people may notice that presbyopia develops suddenly while others say the changes are gradual.
 Presbyopia cannot be prevented and everyone experiences its symptoms.

 How can I tell if I have presbyopia and how will it affect me?

-You may have presbyopia if you find yourself holding things at arms length to see them clearly, if near print becomes blurry or you find your eyes become tired very quickly when reading.
+You may have presbyopia if you find yourself holding near objects at arm’s length to see them clearly, if near print becomes blurry or you find your eyes become tired very quickly when reading.